Mean dimension and rate-distortion function revisited

 \subsection{Ergodic Lindenstrauss-Tsukamoto's double variational principle}

 In this subsection, we prove Theorem \ref{thm 1.3}.

 A TDS $(X, T)$ is said to have the \emph{marker property} if for every $n \geq 1$, there exists an open set $U\subset X$ such that

 The examples include aperiodic minimal systems \cite[Lemma 3.3]{l99}, aperiodic finite-dimensional systems \cite[Theorem 6.1]{g15}, and the extension of an aperiodic system which has a countable number of minimal subsystems \cite[Theorem 3.5]{g17}.
 It is easy to see that the marker property implies aperiodicity.
 The converse is false since there exist aperiodic systems without the marker property \cite{tty22,s23}.
-The systems with the marker property find applications in embedding problems of dynamical systems (cf.\cite{lw00,g15, glt16, g17,gt20}).
-For instance, it is shown that \cite[Theorem 3.12]{lt19} for systems with the marker property, there exists a compatible metric $d \in \mathcal{D}(X)$ such that Lindenstrauss-Weiss's equality holds, i.e.,
+The marker property finds applications in embedding problems of dynamical systems (cf. \cite{lw00,g15, glt16, g17,gt20}).
+For instance, it was shown that \cite[Theorem 3.12]{lt19} for any TDS $(X,T)$ with the marker property, there exists a metric $d \in \mathcal{D}(X)$ such that

 Besides, for systems with the marker property Lindenstrauss and Tsukamoto \cite{lt19} proved a double variational principle for mean dimension: